 The curriculum leading to a degree of Bachelor of Science in Nursing typically consists of 8 academic semesters.
 Core curriculum courses, supporting courses, and nursing courses are taken concurrently during the four years. (rev. 2016)

 Undergraduate Curriculum Conceptualization

 Nursing as a healing art and science is grounded in compassionate and faithful human service.
-For the faculty of the School of Nursing, the seal of Viterbo University depicts the significant themes which are infused throughout the curriculum.
+The nursing curriculum is grounded in a strong liberal arts foundation and understanding of the unique discipline of nursing.